Publication history of Dick Grayson: Robin the Boy Wonder

-Robin the Boy Wonder was first introduced in Detective Comics #38 (1940) by Bill Finger, Bob Kane, and Jerry Robinson.
+Robin was first introduced in Detective Comics #38 (1940) by Bill Finger, Bob Kane, and Jerry Robinson.
 Robin's debut was an effort to make Batman a lighter, more sympathetic character.
-DC Comics also thought a teen-aged superhero would appeal to young readers, being an effective audience surrogate.
-The name "Robin, The Boy Wonder" and the medieval look of the original costume are inspired by the legendary hero Robin Hood, as well as the red-breasted American robin, which parallels the "winged" motif of Batman.
-Dick Grayson was born on the first day of spring, son of John and Mary Grayson, a young couple of aerialists.
+DC Comics also thought a teenage superhero would appeal to young readers, acting as an audience surrogate.
+The name "Robin" and the medieval-inspired look of the original costume are inspired by the legendary hero Robin Hood, as well as the American robin, which parallels the "winged" motif of Batman.

-In his first appearance, Dick is an 8-year-old circus acrobat, and with his parents make up the "Flying Graysons".
+Dick Grayson is the son of John and Mary Grayson, a young couple who work as circus performers.
+In his first appearance, Dick is an 8-year-old circus acrobat, and performs with his parents as the Flying Graysons.
 While preparing for a performance, Dick overhears two gangsters attempting to extort protection money from the circus owner.
 The owner refuses, so the gangsters sabotage the trapeze wires with acid.
-During the next performance, the trapeze from which Dick's parents are swinging snaps, sending them to their deaths.
-Before he can go to the police, Batman appears to him and warns him that the two gangsters work for Tony Zucco, a very powerful crime boss, and that revealing his knowledge could lead to his death.
-When Batman recounts the murder of his own parents, Dick asks to become his aide, after extensive training, Dick becomes Robin.
-They start by disrupting Zucco's gambling and extortion rackets.
-They then successfully bait the riled Zucco into visiting a construction site, where they capture him.
+During the next performance, the trapeze snaps, causing John and Mary to fall to their deaths.
+Before Dick can go to the police, Batman appears and warns him that the two gangsters work for Tony Zucco, a powerful crime boss, and that revealing his knowledge could lead to his death.
+When Batman recounts the murder of his parents, Dick asks to become his aide.
+After extensive training, Dick becomes Robin and helps Batman capture Zucco.

-Robin's origin has a thematic connection to Batman's in that both see their parents killed by criminals, creating an urge to battle the criminal element.
-Bruce sees a chance to direct the anger and rage that Dick feels in a way that he himself can not, thus creating a father/son bond and understanding between the two.
-Throughout the 1940s and 1950s, DC Comics portrayed Batman and Robin as a team, deeming them the "Dynamic Duo", rarely publishing a Batman story without his sidekick; stories entirely devoted to Robin appeared in Star-Spangled Comics from 1947 through 1952.